ang3lo-azevedo/trakt-mpv/README.md

 | ![mpv_screenshot](imgs/mpv_screenshot.jpg) | ![mpv_screenshot](imgs/trakt_screenshot.jpg) |
 | ------------------------------------------ | -------------------------------------------- |

-## Archival Notice

-**As you can see this repository has been archived.
-I've archived it since I've beeen busy lately and haven't really used mpv.net for a while.
-The code stills works perfectly and will scrobble on trakt.tv, however, I'm unable to dedicate more time to this project 😔.**

 ## How does it work?

 This script is written in both Lua and Python.
 The Lua part works as a front-end while the Python script is responsible for communicating with Trakt.tv.